enriquecs095/eks-devops/README.md

-# Devsu Challenge
+# EKS Challenge

-A Devsu Challenge for DevOps Engineer position.
+A EKS Challenge for DevOps Engineer.

 ## Getting Started